Potential Pitfalls of Social Media and Social Networking to Your Case

 How do lawyers use social media to build cases?

-From divorce proceedings to personal injury cases, you can safely assume legal teams will be looking at both side’s social media accounts.
+From divorce proceedings to personal injury cases, you can safely assume lawyers and advocates will be looking at both side’s social media accounts.

 What kind of social media contact can lawyers use against my case?